-Each month, the College of Public Health is shining a spotlight on one of its students.
-For July, meet Amelia Soergel, a fourth-year student specializing in environmental public health with a minor in entomology.
-As part of her senior capstone experience, Soergel is working at Richland Public Health in Mansfield, Ohio, to help track and regulate local mosquito populations.
+Amelia Soergel, a fourth-year student specializing in environmental public health with a minor in entomology, used her senior capstone experience to work at Richland Public Health in Mansfield, Ohio, to help track and regulate local mosquito populations.

 Why did you decide to pursue public health?

 My senior year of high school I took a microbiology class, which had a section on food safety, epidemiology and public health.
 After class one day, I asked my teacher what she knew about public health, and she told me all about different types of work in the field.
 After doing some research, I decided public health was the right fit for me.

 Can you tell us about your entomology minor and how it relates to public health?

 Vector-borne diseases like West Nile Virus cause hundreds of thousands of deaths per year, and I thought having an entomology background would help me stand out in public health while also giving me sound knowledge I’ll need to perform well in related future roles.